Discover Spiritual Growth

 Jan.
 6 (all high school leaders, grades 9-12): 11:45 a.m. meeting at Corpus Christi Parish Hall

 Thanks to those students who have volunteered to be a leader at Luke 18.
-College and adult pre-planning meetings are Nov.
-25 (college seniors and juniors only), Dec.
-16 and Jan.
-6. Remember, you must attend 2 planning meetings with the high school leaders.
+College pre-planning meetings are December 1 (college seniors and juniors only), December 15 and January 5.
+Remember, you must attend 2 planning meetings.

 President’s Volunteer Service Award

 St Nicholas Catholic Church is an official Certifying Organization for the President’s Volunteer

 Service Award.
 Presidential recognition sets you apart from your peers.
 Once you earn this award, you should list it on your college and scholarship applications, job applications, and your resume.
 Many of you have already served volunteer hours, possibly more than you realize!

 Awards are issued for service hours served within a 12-month time period or over the course of a lifetime.
 Awards are issued

 for volunteer service only; if you are paid for your service or have court-ordered community service it does not count.

 Please see the PVSA website for more information.